 Whole Life Insurance

 Whole life insurance provides long-term death benefit protection and premiums that are guaranteed never to increase.
 This type of life insurance also includes a cash value component, where the return is set by the insurance company.
-Cash can be either borrowed or withdrawn from the policy to help with financial needs, such as the payoff of debt or the supplementing of retirement income.
+Cash can be either borrowed or withdrawn from the policy for help with financial needs, such as the payoff of debt or the supplementing of retirement income.

 As with the term life insurance that is offered by Mutual of Omaha, whole life insurance coverage can be purchased online.
 In this case, an applicant must be between the ages of 45 and 85 (in most states), and a benefit amount of between $2,000 and $25,000 can be chosen.
 There are no medical exams required for approval, nor any health questions to answer.